jkeohan/jkeohan.github.io/ga_jsd/feedr/readme.md

 ## Issues and Resolutions

-This section will contain a list of all issues encountered and their resolution
+This section will contain a list of all issues encountered and their resolution **ERROR**: angular.js:13920 Error: [ngRepeat:dupes] Duplicates in a repeater are not allowed.
+Use 'track by' expression to specify unique keys.
+Repeater: tag in item.tags, Duplicate key:

+**RESOLUTION**: this issue is specifc to angular, specifically ng-repeat.
+This has been resolved in the past by adding $track by index after ng-repear="item in itmes", however additional issues arose due to that face that Digg contained the tags within an object with a name key, while Mashable had only one tag per article.
+I decided to add if\else statements to create a specfic path depending on source = Digg or Mashable.
+And for Digg I only chose the first item and not all tags.

 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier
 **RESOLUTION**: Missing comma after first object in sources {} object